 Organizations that assist with sustainability: source reduction, recovery, planning, education, etc.

-Fact Sheets, Toolkits, and Other Technical Resources
+Fact Sheets, Toolkits, Other Technical Resources and Grants

 The law allows MDE to grant a waiver from the law for a period of up to one year if the Department determines that achieving compliance would present an undue hardship or other reasonable circumstances as approved by the Department or a person generates food residuals identified as a biosecurity or food safety concern.
 Waiver requirements are detailed in